rehierl/abstract-properties/11-x-hierarchies/12-0-setup-variations/_remarks.md

 containment orders

 - a subset can not have disjoint supersets
+- a subset can have overlapping supersets
-- can support parallel subcomponents - iff supersets overlap
+- i.e. can support parallel subcomponents